frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 categories: blog
 ---

 Last week I spent a day learning how to do TDD using Jest and Typescript.
-During which I created a program called **[Sumer](https://github.com/frirasyidi/sumer)**---a program that can sum values in `numbers`, `arrays`, and `objects` simultaneously.
+During this I created a program called **[Sumer](https://github.com/frirasyidi/sumer)**---a program that can sum values in `numbers`, `arrays`, and `objects` simultaneously.

 Here's my learning and the stories behind them from the exercise.